stevenbell/ultrazynqbuilder/README_dtconfig.md

 The `system-user.dtsi` file located under the directory specified above has an "include" statement that expects the generated `system-user-overlay.dtsi` file in case an overlay needs to be applied.

+## Customization
+The `dtconfig.py` script provides a way to customize the labelling of certain properties from the generated node overlays.
+This can be found under the `PARAMETER DEFINITIONS` section inside the `dtconfig.py` script.